cesaSalaam/robertaEmotionDetect/README.md

 Model trained from [roberta-base](https://huggingface.co/roberta-base) on the [go_emotions](https://huggingface.co/datasets/go_emotions) dataset for multi-label classification.

+#### ONNX

+An version of this model in ONNX format (including an INT8 quantized ONNX version) is now available at [https://huggingface.co/SamLowe/roberta-base-go_emotions-onnx](https://huggingface.co/SamLowe/roberta-base-go_emotions-onnx)

 #### Dataset used for the model

 [go_emotions](https://huggingface.co/datasets/go_emotions) is based on Reddit data and has 28 labels.
 It is a multi-label dataset where one or multiple labels may apply for any given input text, hence this model is a multi-label classification model with 28 'probability' float outputs for any given input text.
 Typically a threshold of 0.5 is applied to the probabilities for the prediction for each label.